tototto/tp/docs/team/tayjunwen.md

 ##### User Guide:

+Assisted to produce the Feature & Command Summary Section.
-Collaborated & Worked together with the teamm.
+Also Collaborated & Worked together with the team on the remaining parts of the UG.
 Jiancheng consolidated the submission to teams repo.

 ##### Contributions to the Developer Guide:

+Assisted to upload members UML diagram's and created Object and Class diagram to illustrate program makeup and flow for ```list``` and ```search``` function.
-Collaborated & Worked together with the team.
+Also Collaborated & Collaborated & Worked together with the team.
 Jiancheng consolidated the submission to teams repo.

 ### Contributions to team-based tasks :

+ a.
+Setup the Repo in preparation for the project (e.g. creating the Repo, implementing Repo security setup, etc)
+ b.
+Advising and reminding team to utilise project tools such as style guide checker to avoid Continuous Integration failure.
+ c.
+Setting up of Team mile stone, creating incidents and moving User stories into them for easy tracking
+ d.
+Perform basic manual testing during early stages of development.
+Raised bugs and issues.
+ e.
+Contributed ideas during discussions in weekly meetings.
+ f.
+Set forward each iteration task and planning to ensure smooth project progress.
+ e.
+Perform code enhancement for Logging and Assertion.

 ### Review/mentoring contributions:

+Assisted team members to resolve technical issue and provided articles to assist in their problem resolution within Team's internal chat.

 ### Contributions beyond the project team:

+Motivated the team during weekly discussion by discussing about matters outside of project work to build and consolidate bond.
+Kept relationship healthy.